MostlyHarmlessCafe/Mostly-Harmless-Cafe/content/posts/ragu-alla-bolognese.md

 draft: false

 image: /images/food-images/ragu-alla-bolognese_deadbody13.webp
-caption: Ragu alla bolognese served on linguine. alt : Ragu alla bolognese served on linguine.
+caption: Ragu alla bolognese served on fettuccine with pecorino romano. alt : Ragu alla bolognese served on fettuccine with pecorino romano.

 description: Meat sauce used in lasagna or served with pasta.